 We are looking for residents in Medway to volunteer as snow wardens.
-Snow wardens play a vital role in clearing snow from paths and residential roads during the winter.
+Snow wardens play a vital role in clearing snow from footways in residential areas during the winter

 Volunteers will be allocated:

 - hand spreader

 - snow shovel

 - pair of gloves

 During wintry conditions, volunteers choose and agree a section of footway, which they will be asked to clear and treat.